 C.13 Raised curbs, parking blocks or stops, decorative bollards and/or fences, trees and/or shrubs shall be utilized along the edge(s) of parking lots to prevent motor vehicles from parking on green space buffers, outdoor recreation space, bike parking areas, sidewalks and side and front yards.
-In the event the original protective measures are inadequate to preventing inappropriate parking, additional measures shall be taken.
-X C.14a Parking lot snow storage area(s) shall be designated in the parking lot and/or green space buffers.
-X C.14b Snow storage areas shall not be located near parking lot entrances and impede driver vision.
-X C.14c If these green space buffer(s) are no longer capable of storing snow, the property owner shall arrange for the excess snow to be removed.
-X C.14.d To the greatest extent possible, melting snow or ice should not drain over sidewalks or across neighboring properties.
-X Snowmelt is proposed between the new building and the existing Shrine Church C.15 Light-colored and/or reflective surface coating should be considered to reduce the "heat island" effect of traditional asphalt parking lots.
-X C .16 Environmentally-friendly paving materials and methods are encouraged, including but not limited to using recycled asphalt tires and roofing shingles as part of the mix or base.
-X C.17 Porous paving materials such as paving blocks with decorative gravel, or properly spaced cobbles, brick, and natural stone with grass planted in between in small clusters and methods that reduce stormwater runoff are encouraged.
-X C.18 The off-street parking provisions for all commercial development shall be in conformance with 15.04(G).
+In the event the original protective measures are inadequate to preventing inappropriate parking, additional measures shall be taken. x C.14a Parking lot snow storage area(s) shall be designated in the parking lot and/or green space buffers.
+X C.14b Snow storage areas shall not be located near parking lot entrances and impede driver vision. x C.14c If these green space buffer(s) are no longer capable of storing snow, the property owner shall arrange for the excess snow to be removed. x C.14.d To the greatest extent possible, melting snow or ice should not drain over sidewalks or across neighboring properties.
+X C.15 Light-colored and/or reflective surface coating should be considered to reduce the "heat island" effect of traditional asphalt parking lots. x C .16 Environmentally-friendly paving materials and methods are encouraged, including but not limited to using recycled asphalt tires and roofing shingles as part of the mix or base. x C.17 Porous paving materials such as paving blocks with decorative gravel, or properly spaced cobbles, brick, and natural stone with grass planted in between in small clusters and methods that reduce stormwater runoff are encouraged. x C.18 The off-street parking provisions for all commercial development shall be in conformance with 15.04(G).
 Required off-street parking space, including access drives and aisles, shall not cover more than seventy-five percent (75%) of the lot area in which such off-street parking space is permitted.
 X PEDE STRIAN CIRCULATION D.2 There shall be a paved pedestrian route from the sidewalk or street to the main building entrance, and from the parking area to the nearest building entrance.
 X D.3 Pedestrian routes shall be paved with concrete.
 Bituminous material shall not be allowed for pedestrian routes.
-X D.4 Porous paving materials and methods that reduce stormwater runoff.is encouraged.
-X BUILI E.2 DING MECHANICAL SERVICE ELEMENTS The design and location of the following items shall be indicated on building and/or site plans, illustrated with spec sheets as appropriate, and submitted with the Design Standards Checklist: X E.2a utility meters Х E.2b building mechanicals Х E.2c trash and recycling containers X Trash container to be located E.2d bicycle parking X in level 1.
-Alternate for a new dumpster enclosure at E.2e outdoor seating areas X the south maintenance E.2f solar and wind facilities X building.
-E.2g dish antennas (not permitted to hang off the side of buildings) X Щ X E.2h E.2i transformers back-up generators X X H L,71 uaux-up generators X
+X D.4 Porous paving materials and methods that reduce stormwater runoff.is encouraged. x BUILI E.2 DING MECHANICAL SERVICE ELEMENTS The design and location of the following items shall be indicated on building and/or site plans, illustrated with spec sheets as appropriate, and E.2a submitted with the Design Standards Checklist: utility meters E.2b building mechanicals X X H E.20 E.2c trash and recycling containers E.20 E.2d bicycle parking X E.2u E.2e outdoor seating areas X E.2c E.2f solar and wind facilities x X E.2g dish antennas (not permitted to hang off the side of buildings) H x E.2h transformers x E.2i back-up generators x